arguit/GodotTool/README.md

 ## Generate Nodes

+Generates strongly typed properties for every node in the given *.tscn file.

+Generates file with the following attributes:

+- Name `[AssociatedScriptName].Nodes.cs`
+  - Ex. for `Main.tscn` with `Main.cs` the generated file will be named `Main.Nodes.cs`
+- `Usings`
+  - Adds `Godot` using
+  - Adds all necessary usings gathered from all dependant scripts
+- `Namespace` that correspondents with the namespace foudn in the associated script
+- `Partical class` for the associated script (class) with:
+  - `Properies` for every found nodes in the source *.tscn file
+  - Public `Initialize()` method that should be call from `_Ready()` method in the main class
+    - Contains `Initializations` for all nodes found

 Command: `nodes`

-Arguments: `list of strings` that are file paths of *.tscn files or `nothing` to go through all *.tscn files in project
+Arguments: `list of strings` that are file paths of *.tscn files or `nothing` to go through all*.tscn files in project

 Examples: